YifeiZhou02/yifeizhou02.github.io/_pages/about.md

 I am a co-president of [Cornell University Artificial Intelligence (CUAI)](https://cuai.github.io/).
 We welcome Cornell undergraduates passionate about any area of machine learning.

-#### I am looking for a Ph.D. position for a similar research interest.
+### I am currently looking for a Ph.D. opportunity for a similar research interest.